NVIDIA/NeMo/docs/source/asr/datasets.rst

     * If you're combining DDP with model parallelism techniques (Tensor Parallel, Pipeline Parallel, etc.) you need to use ``shard_seed="randomized"``.
 Using ``"trng"`` will cause different model parallel ranks to desynchronize and cause a deadlock.

+    * Generally the seed can be managed by the user by providing a different value each time the training script is launched.
+For example, for most models the option to override would be ``model.train_ds.seed=<value>``.
+If you're launching multiple tasks queued one after another on a grid system, you can generate a different random seed for each task, e.g. on most Unix systems ``RSEED=$(od -An -N4 -tu4 < /dev/urandom | tr -d ' ')`` would generate a random uint32 number that can be provided as the seed.

 Other, more exotic configurations:

     * With ``shard_seed=<int>``, all dataloading workers will yield the same results.
 This is only useful for unit testing and maybe debugging.